Only Two Falls Brook Trail

 However, my confusion should be limited to “why am I so stupid” because there – RIGHT THERE – to my left was the rather large and impressive waterfall!
 Either the blue trail has been extended south to the falls and the map is outdated, or that formerly white-blazed trail used to serve some unknown purpose.
 Whatever.

 There is a sketchy “trail” down the rocks to get a great view of the upper falls.
 It’s totally worth it to pick your way down there, as these falls are awesome.
 The water rushing over the black rocks and green moss is just, quite simply, really cool.

 If you’re feeling adventurous, you can rock-hop further down the stream to the next set of falls, which are actually a bit more impressive and a bit higher.
 However, to get below that set, you’ll really need to work your way down a very steep ravine – and then of course back up out of it!

 I guess in the winter these were mostly frozen over, but I still wish I got down to see them.
-Heck, maybe I’ll have to return again next winter… This is becoming a mission now for me.
-As you can see in my – I can’t believe I took a couple decent pictures! – pictures, these hidden and rarely seen falls in Hartland are some of the best in the state.
+Heck, maybe I’ll have to return again some winter.
+These hidden and rarely seen falls in Hartland are some of the best in the state.

 I visited Falls Brook in Hartland after heavy rain the past few days.
 Plenty of photos of the upper falls out there, but I climbed all the way down that steep ravine to get a view of the lower falls.
 It must be a good 50-60 feet high, and it’s towering and very loud when viewed from below.
 Took a photo with my toaster (lol no, actually my 2007 “feature phone” – the imaqe quality is very bad), and I figured you might not have seen this viewpoint before, so here it is.